illuminatedspace/andromeda-jazz/README.md

 - [x] remove .env from file director in vscode
 - [x] learn how to spell\* (optional)

-- [ ] Intregrate API with a pokedex command
+Integrate API with a pokedex command

+- [ ] add chat command that echos the pokemon name
+- [ ] make api call to pokeapi and format info about the pokemon
+- [ ] return info about pokemon

 # Game Ideas